piglovesyou/graphql-let/README.md

 # Please see here for more information: https://graphql-code-generator.com/docs/getting-started/schema-field#available-formats

 documents: "**/*.graphql"
-# Necessary if you use a webpack loader "graphql-let/loader".
+# Required to use a webpack loader "graphql-let/loader".
 # The GraphQL documents info of quereis and mutations etc.
 # Examples:
 #            documents: 'queries/**/*.graphql'